Veterinary internship in Chintsa, South Africa

 Description of Veterinary internship in Chintsa, South Africa

 Looking for some hands-on veterinary experience, but keen to make a genuine contribution at the same time?
-This veterinary internship is fantastic for veterinary students and qualified animal experts, allowing you to get some extraordinary work experience whilst making a great contribution to animal welfare in South Africa.
+This veterinary internship is fantastic for pre-vet and veterinary students, allowing you to get some extraordinary work experience whilst making a great contribution to animal welfare in South Africa.

-You will be working alongside a local vet caring for a plethora of animals living in the area, from wild animals to farm animals to pets.
+You will be working alongside a local vet and other animal experts caring for a plethora of animals living in the area, from wild animals to farm animals to pets.
 The project is divided into three main areas, which you will alternate between throughout your stay:

 The roaming nature of this project means that no day is the same and your timetable is devised based on the need of the animals in the locality.
 Tasks can include:

 - Immobilisation and tranquilisation